 The best way to learn is to teach.
 And the best way to teach is experientially.
-We offer Positive Discipline certification training for parent educators, teachers, early childhood educators, business, and couples.
-View the Upcoming Schedule of live in-person certification workshops.
-If you cannot find a workshop in your area, you may take the independent study options listed below.
-Upon completion of the training, certification is available through the Positive Discipline Association.
-Independent Study trainings qualify for 13 CE Credits.
-Version en español.
+We offer Positive Discipline certification training for parent educators, teachers, early childhood educators, and other helping professionals.
+At the end of this Evidence Based training, you will be certified through the Positive Discipline Association.
+View the Upcoming Schedule of certification workshops.
+If you cannot find a workshop that works for your schedule, you may take the independent study options listed below.

 Parent Educator Certification Training